Powerlearnproject/se-day1-assignment-Joel-maluki/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1. Explain what software engineering is and discuss its importance in the technology industry.

 - Software Engineering is the sytematic application of Engineering Principles, Methods and tools to solve develop and maintain high quality software sytems.
 - Software Engineering is essential since it has enabled people to create software/Applications that power the modern aspects of life.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2. Identify and describe at least three key milestones in the evolution of software engineering.

-1. The development of programming languages such such structured programming, which enbled software engnineers to write code that run on compilers
+a.
+The development of programming languages such such structured programming, which enbled software engnineers to write code that run on compilers
-2. Establishment of software engineering as a discpline in 1960 which enable people to recognise and venture deeper into software engineering
+b.
+Establishment of software engineering as a discpline in 1960 which enable people to recognise and venture deeper into software engineering
-3. The rise of agile methodologies in the 2000s which has enabled engineers to choose have rapid development of computer system with a choosen siimple methodolgy.
+c.
+The rise of agile methodologies in the 2000s which has enabled engineers to choose have rapid development of computer system with a choosen siimple methodolgy.

-List and briefly explain the phases of the Software Development Life Cycle.
+3. List and briefly explain the phases of the Software Development Life Cycle.

+a, Requirements specification - The Programmer gathers information and documents the user needs and system requirements b, System Design - The User designs the architect of the prospective software such as the user interface c, system Implemantaion - using The design specifications to write code that will later be implemented to the final system System testing - using different system testing such as dry running to debug the code and make sure it is error free. d,Deployment  - releasing the software to the final users /customers e,System maintenance - Providing future enhancements and updates to the current system to meet the current user needs

-Compare and contrast the Waterfall and Agile methodologies.
+4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.